-After you’ve decided on your carrier — or maybe before you decide — you should probably take a look at your best options for 5G devices.
-We’ve given a few of our thoughts as well as a handy FAQ at the very bottom of this page to help you out.
-Check them out here:
+After you’ve decided on your carrier — or maybe before you decide — you should probably take a look at your best options for 5G devices at the bottom of this page.

 Editors note: We will keep this list of 5G plans updated as plans change and more launch.